Creative Conservation Allies – Tuesday, December 19

-Conservation on Tap – July
+Conservation On Tap – November

 WSCB Restoration Work Day

-Saturday, July 22nd, 9:00am-Noon
+Saturday, August 26th, 9:00am-Noon

 Join WSCB as we assist the Upper Sugar River Watershed Association (USRWA) to restore the Sugar River Wetlands State Natural Area.
 Volunteers will help remove invasives and treat them with herbicide, collect prairie seeds, and girdle aspen trees.
 No experience necessary, nor tools, but please bring gloves if you have them.